typeofMax/typeofMax/README.md

 Whenever there will be text

-Skills: NEXTjs / REACT / JS / HTML / CSS / SCSS / Git / Gulp / Webpack
+Skills:  ReactJS / TypeScript / JavaScript / HTML / CSS / SCSS / Git / Gulp / Webpack

 - 📫 How to reach me: [@oneMB](https://t.me/oneMB)